Speaker

 Description

 What happens when gravitational waves encounter a massive astrophysical object?
 Gravitational lensing, traditionally seen with light, bends and distorts gravitational waves as a result of the object’s gravity.
 Gravitational lensing can be a useful tool to learn more about the nature and the properties of these astrophysical objects (gravitational lenses), and is expected to distort gravitational waves as well.
 Although ~300 gravitational wave event candidates have been detected since 2015, a gravitationally-lensed signal has not been confidently observed yet, but it is expected to arrive at any moment.
-I will discuss how these events can be modelled: in particular, how interference and diffraction around the lens affect the signal, giving rise to characteristic features.
-I will also discuss how lensing of gravitational waves emitted in the same environment as the lens can help us distinguish the origin of the signal.
+I will discuss how these events can be modelled when they interfere, giving rise to characteristic features.
+I will also discuss what can we learn with gravitationally lensed events.